min2ha/ukwa-site/content/target/69124/index.en.md

   "subject": null
 }

-# Facebook and body image concern in adolescent girls: A prospective study

 A study examining the relationship across time between Facebook use and body image concern in adolescent girls